franela/goreq/README.md

 Why GoReq?
 ==========

-Go has very nice native libraries that enables you to do lots of cool things.
-But sometimes those libraries are too low level, which means that to do a simple thing, like an HTTP Request, takes some time.
-And if you want to do something as simple as adding a timeout to the request, means that you need to write several lines of code.
+Go has very nice native libraries that allows you to do lots of cool things.
+But sometimes those libraries are too low level, which means that to do a simple thing, like an HTTP Request, it takes some time.
+And if you want to do something as simple as adding a timeout to a request, you will end up writing several lines of code.

-This is why we thing GoReq is useful.
+This is why we think GoReq is useful.
 Because you can do all your HTTP requests in a very simple and comprehensive way, while enabling you to do more advanced stuff by giving you access to the native API.

 How do I install it?
 ====================